kruize/autotune-results/techempower/experiment-4/README.md

 Hotspot tunable ParallelGCThreads set same as ConcGCThreads to avoid JVM exit when ParallelGCThreads are less than ConcGCThreads.

 - Fourth best configuration is considered as that configuration generated best response time along with lesser memory usage.
+- Trial 59 is considered as the best configuration from the experiment.
 - Comparing the best configuration with the baseline (where no configuration is set),
 	- Throughput improved by ~18.96%
 	- Response time reduced by ~60%